Diversity and inclusion: values and pillars of corporate culture

 Board of Directors

-Women comprise 53% of Iren's Board of Directors, significantly above the national average of around 30%.
+Women comprise 53% of Iren's Board of Directors, a significantly higher percentage than the national average of around 40%.

 Employees

-Commitment to the implementation of gender diversity policies has been recognized through the Iren Group's confirmation for the third consecutive year in the Bloomberg Gender-Equality Index (GEI).
-The index measures gender equality based on five pillars: women’s leadership and talent pipeline, equal pay and equal pay between the genders, inclusive culture, policies against harassment and promotion activities towards the women’s world.
+The commitment to implementing the policies initiated on gender diversity, has also been recognized through the Iren Group's confirmation for the fourth consecutive year in the Bloomberg Gender-Equality Index (GEI).
+The index measures gender equality based on five pillars: women's leadership and talent pipeline, equal pay and gender pay equity, inclusive culture, anti-harassment policies, and advocacy toward women.

 Turnover